TRAINING

 Brought to you by Mineplex & McCullough Robertson

-Mineplex and McCullough Robertson Lawyers offer a thought-provoking, interactive and contextualised two-day workshop plus mock trial, specifically designed for the senior positions held in the SSE's management structure and corporate Health & Safety professionals to challenge them on how to approach fulfilling their obligations.
+Mineplex and McCullough Robertson Lawyers offer a thought-provoking, interactive and contextualised two-day workshop and mock trial, specifically designed for senior positions in the SSE's management structure and corporate Health & Safety professionals, to challenge them on how to fulfil their obligations.

 In this unique workshop, participants will explore: